philips-software/app-token-action/README.md

 - `INPUT_AUTH_TYPE` : `app` or `token`
 - `INPUT_APP_ID` and `INPUT_APP_BASE64_PRIVATE_KEY`: The app id and app ssh key.
--`INPUT_ORG`: The org in which the app is installed.
+- `INPUT_ORG`: The org in which the app is installed.

 **Example:**